-But during the COVID-19 crisis, our grievances may be toward absolutely everything around us: loved ones, the universe, the world, the economy, and the Coronavirus, itself.
+As the days get darker and shorter, our grievances may be toward absolutely everything around us: loved ones, responsibilities, the economy, the Universe, and even life, itself.

 We may feel so frustrated, that we just need to productively communicate what annoys us.
 If that’s all you need, skip directly to concrete ways you can let off steam with those closest to you.

 “At the Festivus dinner, you gather your family around, and tell them all the ways they have disappointed you over the past year!” – Frank Costanza

 Ah, Festivus: it started in the home of Seinfeld writer Dan O’Keefe and was depicted in the show as a Costanza family tradition.
 From there, it took root in opposition to the commercial pressures of the holiday season, featuring feats of strength, a strong aluminum pole, a ban on tinsel, and — most critically — the airing of grievances from the past year.
 It occurs every year on December 23rd.

 While a comedic holiday, Festivus has psychological utility.
 The airing of grievances provides catharsis, a release of pent-up emotional energy.
 It also encourages openness, progress, or apology; and it emphasizes the acceptability of mistakes, similar to Carol Dweck’s concept of growth mindset.

 Amy Cooper Hakim, PhD, explains the significance of productive complaining:

 “Complaining is healthy when the issue is bothering you so much that you cannot sleep or think straight.
 We shouldn’t cover up a physical pain and avoid…help.
 Similarly, we shouldn’t ignore something that is causing us emotional distress, especially if addressing the issue can bring us comfort.
 The key is to do so in a way that is productive for everyone involved.”